The 2023-2024 Allen C. Crocker Family Fellowship

 How can I apply for the Fellowship?

-1. Your proposal can be written or you can submit a video.
-Your proposal must include: • your background and disability experience
+1. You can submit a written proposal or you can submit a video proposal.
+Your proposal must include:

-• a description of the project you want to work on in your fellowship
+• a description of the project you want to work on in your Fellowship

 • why you want to work on this project